 The Donald Ross Junior Championship is played in December each year in the cradle of golf in the USA, Pinehurst NC.
 The event has been played annually since 1949, making 2019 the 69th annual event.
 There are three age groups for both boys and girls: 11 and under, 12-14, and 15-17.

 The course yardages played are slightly shorter than other regional tournaments.
-A big attraction of this tournament is that the older boys and girls get to play Pinehurst No. 2, a US Open course.
-On the downside, Pinehurst is far enough north to be on the cold side in December.
-Entrance becomes available in late September each year.
+Courses played include Pinehurst No. 1, 4, 5 and 8.
+On the downside, Pinehurst is far enough north that it can be rather cold in December.
+Entrance applications generally become available in September each year.
 The beautiful Carolina Hotel is a fantastic place to stay when visiting Pinehurst and their breakfast buffet is second to none!